 Since this first graduating class in 1923, Madeira City Schools has strived for excellence in education.
-In 2022 we will celebrate the 100th anniversary of that excellence!
+Soon we will celebrate the 100th anniversary of that excellence!

 Daniel Hosbrook is said to have been the first teacher in Madeira and in 1808 began teaching in a small log building located on the southwest corner of Miami and Euclid Avenues.
 Madeira City Hall now stands on that corner.
 The log building burned down around 1827 and a free public school was opened in Columbia Township the same year.
 In 1839, a new stone school building in Madeira was constructed on McCullum Road (now Shawnee Run Road.)
 The building still stands today, occupied as a residence.

 By 1870 the Madeira school population had outgrown the little stone school and it was fortunate that by then a state system of public education had been implemented in Ohio.
 This authorized county commissioners to levy 1/2 mill property taxes to finance school building construction.
 A site was purchased at the southwest corner of Miami Avenue and Camargo Road and in 1875 a two-story brick structure was erected.
 It was known as "Madeira District No. 6."
 This building has two large rooms on the first floor for grades one through five, and one large room on the second floor for grades six through eight (Madeira did not have a high school until many years later.)

 In 1912 the structure had become obsolete and was torn down and replaced by a new modern building, dedicated in 1913.
 Ten years later, the building was so crowded that two small basement rooms were made into classrooms and a two room 'colony' was erected on the playground.
 City water was brought to Madeira in 1925 and water was then piped into the building and toilets were installed in the basement.